Health Equity

 Overview

 In honoring our commitment to our communities, we established a comprehensive model of Organizational Equity that outlines our strategic efforts to support our patients, community, and workforce.
-This model crosscuts all of our organizational priorities to improve the health of the diverse populations we serve.
+This model crosscuts all of our organizational priorities to improve the health of the populations we serve.
 Our organizational model consists of three pillars:

 1. Health Equity

-2. Workforce Equity
+2. Workforce Engagement

 3. Community Impact